Q: What is AWS Security Hub?

 Q: How do I enable AWS Security Hub?

 When you open the Security Hub console for the first time, simply choose Get Started, and then choose Enable.
-AWS Security Hub uses a service-linked role that includes the permissions and trust policy that Security Hub requires to detect and aggregate findings, and to configure the requisite AWS Config infrastructure needed to run compliance checks.
-In order for Security Hub to run compliance checks in an account, you must have AWS Config enabled in that account.
+AWS Security Hub uses a service-linked role that includes the permissions and trust policy that Security Hub requires to detect and aggregate findings, and to configure the requisite AWS Config infrastructure needed to run security checks.
+In order for Security Hub to run security checks in an account, you must have AWS Config recorder enabled in that account.
 It is also recommended that you first enable AWS Organizations to simplify enabling Security Hub across your organization.

 Q: Does AWS Security Hub help manage security across multiple AWS accounts?